haddockapp/haddockapp/atp.md

   1. Navigate to the dashboard page.
   2. Locate the desired project on the list.
   3. Click on the project name to open its details page.
-     _If you are testing on the `demo.haddock.ovh` environment, choose the `private repository` project._
+     _If you are testing on the `dev.haddock.ovh` environment, choose the `private repository` project._
   4. Locate the Topology tab (default one).
   5. Click on the selected service node.
   6. In the drawer, navigate to and open the Network tab.
-     _If you are testing on the `demo.haddock.ovh` environment, select the service `nginx`._
+     _If you are testing on the `dev.haddock.ovh` environment, select the service `nginx`._
   7. Locate the "Networks" section.
 - **Expected result:**
   - The "Networks" section should be visible in the Networks tab for the selected service.
   - The list of all the networks defined in the compose file should be displayed correctly in the "Networks" section.
-    _If you are testing on the `demo.haddock.ovh` environment and selected the service `nginx`, you'll see the network: `frontend`._
+    _If you are testing on the `dev.haddock.ovh` environment and selected the service `nginx`, you'll see the network: `frontend`._

 ---

 #### Scenario 27: Service network redirections: No subdomain

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 28**.
+> If you are testing on the `dev.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 28**.
 Because you cannot create a redirection without a subdomain.

 - **Objective:** To test the functionality of creating a network redirection without a subdomain in a Haddock project.
 - **Prerequisites:**